Arizona State vs. Utah NCAA Football Odds, Plays and Insights | October 16, 2021

 Arizona State Stats and Trends

-- Arizona State has three wins against the spread in six games this season.
+- Arizona State has three wins against the spread in six games this year.

-- The Sun Devils have covered the spread twice this season when favored by 1 point or more (in four chances).
+- The Sun Devils have been favored by 1 point or more four times this season and have covered the spread in two of them.

 - Arizona State's games this year have hit the over on two of five set point totals (40%).

-- When Arizona State records more than 23 points, it is 3-1 against the spread and 5-0 overall.
+- When Arizona State puts up more than 23 points, it is 3-1 against the spread and 5-0 overall.

-- When Arizona State picks up more than 339.4 yards, the team is 3-2 against the spread and 5-1 overall.
+- In games that Arizona State totals over 339.4 yards, the team is 3-2 against the spread and 5-1 overall.

-- The Sun Devils have turned the ball over nine times this season, two more turnovers than the Utes have forced (7).
+- This year, the Sun Devils have turned the ball over nine times, two more than the Utes' takeaways (7).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.